Contiinuum/Grind-Mode/README.md

 # Grind-Mode
-A Mod for efficient leaderboard grinding
+A Mod for efficient leaderboard grinding and intro skipping